StartupsPoleEmploi/trefle/README.md

 where X.X.X is a tag of the TREFLE_GIT
 OLD_VERSION and BACK_VERSION must be compatible

-3. Add email, password, and rule file authorized to be modified in trefle/srv/authorisations.csv i.e: `myname@email.com, mypassord, Occitanie.rules`
+3. Add email, password, and rule file authorized to be modified in docker/authorisations.csv i.e: `myname@email.com, mypassord, Occitanie.rules`

 4. docker-compose up --build -d

+## Update acces

+1. Update file authorisations.csv in docker/authorisations.csv
-logs are in docker/logs
+2. in docker folder do `sh update_access` logs are in docker/logs